Mugabe granted immunity, assured of safety in Zimbabwe - sources

 Mugabe will receive a retirement package that includes a pension, housing, holiday and transport allowance, health insurance, limited air travel and security.

-The ageing former president was “rugged and drained” by events of the past week and may travel to Singapore for medical checks in the coming weeks, the source said.
-He had been due to leave for Singapore in mid-November before the military put him under house arrest.
+The elderly ex-president was “rugged and drained” by events of the past week and may travel to Singapore for medical checks in the coming weeks, the source said.
+He had been due to leave for the Southeast Asian country in mid-November before the military put him under house arrest.

 Mugabe has maintained that he leads a frugal life and that he does not possess any wealth or properties outside Zimbabwe.